Eric-Kosovec/DougBot/README.md

   * Select: Workloads → Desktop development with C++, then for Individual Components, select only: the relevant Windows SDK for your version of Windows and C++ x64/x86 build tools.
 * Run `setup.py` through the command `python3 setup.py`.
+* YTDL requires Deno for YouTube's JavaScript challenges. `setup.py` will automatically download the appropriate Deno executable for your operating system.
 * Change the `resources/config/config.ini` file to suit your needs, and `dougbot/config.py`, if need be.
 * For a development environment, create `resources/config/dev_config.ini`.
 Any settings in this file will override the main config file.